phosgene89/phosgene89.github.io/bayesian_linear_regression.md

 where $\mu_{\theta, d}$ and $\Sigma_{\theta, d}$ are the mean and standard deviation of the $d^{th}$ component of $\hat{\theta}$.

-Integrals like this explain why Bayesian inference is computationally demanding.
-But using some Google magic, we find that the <a href ="https://cedar.buffalo.edu/~srihari/CSE574/Chap3/3.4-BayesianRegression.pdf">solution</a> (courtesy of our friends over at CEDAR in the University at Buffalo, NY) for the posterior distribution is
+Integrals like this illustrate why Bayesian inference is computationally demanding.
+In this case, the solution can be solved analytically, but for more complex cases approximations and/or numerical methods are required.
+Using some Google magic, we find that the solution (<a href ="https://cedar.buffalo.edu/~srihari/CSE574/Chap3/3.4-BayesianRegression.pdf">taken from this link</a>) is:

 $$p(\hat{\theta}|Y;X) = \mathcal{N}(\mu_{\hat{\theta}}', \Sigma_{\hat{\theta}}')$$